chessnutech/EasyLinkSDK/README.md

   if (file_count >= 0) {
     printf("Stored game files: %d\n", file_count);
     if (file_count > 0) {
+      // You must ensure that the retrieved game file fits into `game_content`,
-      char game_content[1024 * 10];
+      // otherwise retrieval will fail and the respective game fail is lost! char game_content[1024 * 10];
       const int game_file_len = cl_get_file_and_delete(game_content, sizeof(game_content));
       if (game_file_len > 0) {